 Do I need any follow-up appointments?

-For what problems or symptoms should I call the doctor?
+For what problems or symptoms should I call the provider?

 What to ask your doctor about refractive eye surgery; Nearsightedness surgery - what to ask your doctor; LASIK - what to ask your doctor; Laser-Assisted In Situ Keratomileusis - what to ask your doctor; Laser vision correction - what to ask your doctor; PRK - what to ask your doctor

-Young JA, Kornmehl EW.
-Preoperative evaluation for refractive surgery.
-In: Yanoff M, Duker JS, Augsburger JJ, et al. Ophthalmology.
-3rd ed.
-St. Louis, MO: Elsevier Mosby; 2008:shap 3.2.
+Hou JH, Young JA, Kornmehl WE, de la Cruz J. Preoperative evaluation for refractive surgery.
+In: Yanoff M, Duker JS, eds.
+Ophthalmology.
+4th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 3.2.